corda/corda/docs/source/cordapp-build-systems.rst

 * When building an RPC client that communicates with a node (e.g. a webserver), you should include ``net.corda:corda-rpc:$corda_release_version`` as a ``cordaCompile`` dependency

-* When you need to use the network bootstrapper to bootstrap a local network (e.g. by running `deployNodes`), you should include ``net.corda:corda-node-api:$corda_release_version`` as a ``cordaCompile`` dependency
+* When you need to use the network bootstrapper to bootstrap a local network (e.g. when using ``Cordformation``), you should include ``net.corda:corda-node-api:$corda_release_version`` as a ``cordaCompile`` dependency

 * To use Corda's test frameworks, add ``net.corda:corda-test-utils:$corda_release_version`` as a ``testCompile``